About Brad East

 I came here in the summer of 2017.
 Before that (in reverse order) I earned my PhD at Yale University, my MDiv at Emory University, and my BA at ACU—so I’m back where I started, an alum and now a professor.
 I live in Abilene, which is about three hours due west from Dallas–Fort Worth, with my wife and our four children.

 This website is my professional home page, owned and operated by me (though created by the wonderful Brannon McAllister).
 It’s meant to be a one-stop shop for anyone interested in my work or wanting to get in touch.
 In the menu above you’ll find the relevant pages for my CV, my books, my scholarly and popular writing, my blog, and my contact info.
-You can also find me elsewhere online: on my Amazon author page; on my faculty page at ACU; on Google Scholar; on Academia.edu; but not on social media, God be praised.
+You can also find me elsewhere online: on my Amazon author page; on my faculty page at ACU; on Google Scholar; on LinkedIn; and on Micro.blog; but not on social media, God be praised.

 My scholarly interests lie in certain major Christian loci: the doctrine of Scripture (or bibliology), the doctrine of the church (or ecclesiology), the doctrine of the Trinity (or theology proper), as well as overlapping or offshoot topics, such as theological hermeneutics, the sacraments, political philosophy, war and nonviolence, and technology.